(+1) 718-5225575

 The wine sector is a key example.

-During the first seven months of 2025, Italian wine exports grew by 6% in volume but fell by 1% in value due to a decrease in the average price by 40 cents/liter.
+During the first seven months of 2025, Italian wine exports increased by 6% in volume but decreased by 1% in value due to the average price drop of 40 cents per liter.

 This shows that higher-end products withstand the impact of tariffs better.